jackwthake/C02/README.md

 1. **Source Tracking Tokenizer:** Maps characters to discrete tokens while maintaining source locations (file, line, column) for robust compilation errors.
 2. **Recursive Descent Parser:** Transforms the token stream into a structured AST, treating hardware registers and standard controls as first-class grammatical constructs.
 3. **Lexically Scoped Semantic Analyzer:** Implements a type synthesizer and validation engine.
 It enforces a hierarchical symbol table structure to handle block scoping (`if/else`, `while`, `for`), tracking variable lifetimes, validating function signatures, and trapping type mismatches before code generation.
+> To be implemented!!
-4. **Optimized Code Generator:** Generates valid 65C02 binaries.
+5. **Optimized Code Generator:** Generates valid 65C02 binaries.
 It avoids slow stack execution by mapping parameters and expression scratchpads directly onto a high-performance zero-page register design.
+> To be implemented!!

 #### c02-objdump Disassembler